6 Ways to Avoid Expensive Winter Leaks

 Drain & Clean Your Water Heater

 Living in Utah or anywhere with hard water means sediment is building in your water heater tank, this needs to be cleaned out!
 The sediment buildup can cause rust to form in your water heater, which then flows into your homes drinking, cooking, and bathing water.
-Water heater already rusted, old, or stopped working?
+Is your water heater already rusted, old, or has stopped working?
 Contact a plumber to have a new one installed to keep your warm all winter.

 Remove & Store Your Outdoor Hose

-You don’t need to water your plants or grass this winter, disconnect your garden hoses and drain any pipes of water to prevent any possible damage.
+You don’t need to water your plants or grass during most winters.
+Once you start experiencing low digits and colder weather, disconnect your garden hoses and drain any pipes of water to prevent any possible damage.
 By leaving a garden hose connected to your home, you’re risking ice and pressure build-up in the water lines inside of your home.
 If buildup occurs a water line could potentially leak or break causing expensive and serious damage to your home.

 Close Any Interior Shutoff Valves Leading to Exterior Faucets